brunormferreira/angular-modules-app/README.md

 ## Development server

 Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/posts`.
-The app will automatically reload if you change any of the source files.
+The app will automatically goes to `http://localhost:4200/posts`.
+The app automatically reload too if you change any of the source files.

 ## Author